sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 ## Dates

-July 13, 14, and 19 (plus activities in July 15-19).
+July 10-12 (plus GECCO tutorials/workshops 13-14).
 It will take
-place in Osaka the days before the conference, will have some activities during GECCO proper, and we will wrap up on the afternoon after GECCO is over with discussions, a hackathon and presentation of joint work.
+place in the University of Prague the days before the conference, with access to GECCO tutorials for those that have not registered for GECCO too.

 ## Description

 SIGEVO is a special interest group of ACM always looking for new ways to enlarge the community of researchers working in different biologically inspired metaheuristics.
-The second SigEvo Summer School (S3), held in conjunction with GECCO 2018 in Kyoto, is looking for students and mentors.
+The third SigEvo Summer School (S3), held in conjunction with GECCO 2019 in Prague, is looking for students.

-The core of the second S3 will take place in Osaka in the days previous to the conference, and will continue in daily interactions during the conference proper in Kyoto, finishing in the same day of the conference later in the afternoon.
-That way, students will be able to enjoy and learn during the conference proper at the same time they meet researchers and advance in their learning tasks.
-GECCO tutorials, workshops, and papers will be an integral part of the S3.
+The core of the second S3 will take place in Prague in the days previous to the conference, and will continue with tutorials the two first days of GECCO, although the bulk of the school will finish right before GECCO.
+That way, students will be able to enjoy and learn during the conference proper without the burden of having to work on the S3 projects.
+GECCO tutorials and workshops will be an integral part of the S3.

 Students are expected to:

-- Attend the two days before the conference, as well as the session after the conference, is finished, on the same day.
+- Attend the three days of the summer school, as well as some tutorials and workshops the two first days of GECCO.

-- Have a valid registration to GECCO itself, plus a small fee to  participate in the school.
+- Have a valid registration for the summer school.
+You can register independently (with free access to tutorials and workshops) or together with GECCO for a small additional fee.

 - Cooperatively work on an assignment and follow the standards of proper social and research behavior.